pquerna/distsync/README.md

 ## Configuration File Reference

 The configuration file is in [TOML](https://github.com/toml-lang/toml) syntax.
 When invoked as `distsync daeomn`, `~/.distsyncd` is read by default.
 For all other invocations, `~/.distsync` is read by default.
-All commands also take `-c` to specify the path to the configuration file.
+All commands also take a `-c path/to/conf` argument to specify the path to the configuration file.

 ### Example